eriforce/PureLib/README.md

 ### Web Downloader

-`WebDownloader` features essential functions of a download manager.
-It has a download queue and dispatches web clients to download tasks in pararell.
+`WebDownloader` contains essential functions of a download manager.
+It can dispatch any number of threads to download concurrently.
 ```csharp
 WebDownloader downloader = new WebDownloader(Global.Config.ThreadCount, null, false);
 downloader.DownloadCompleting += OnDownloadCompleting;